JinnZ2/Emotions-as-Sensors/README.md

 ##  Credits

-Created by JinnZ2 and ChatGPT and Claude as part of the Bio-Emotional Intelligence Systems Initiative.
+Created by JinnZ2 and ChatGPT and Claude as part of the Emotional Intelligence Systems Initiative.

 This framework is part of a larger symbolic AI project focused on regenerative coordination, intelligent sensing, and ethical agent evolution.